MeltwaterArchive/datasift-connector/README.md

 `INFO: Chef Run complete in 100.00 seconds`

+If errors are encountered during provisioning, you may find a solution in [troubleshooting](#troubleshooting)

 After launching an instance, you'll next need to configure it:

 - SSH into the instance. eg. `vagrant ssh`